Skip to content

 Infoveave Query Functions

-Infoveave offers a collection of business, holiday, and custom calendar date functions.
+Infoveave provides a set of query functions for use in SQL queries.
+These include Infoveave’s collection of business and custom calendar date functions.
 You can embed these functions while writing SQL queries for reports or widgets.
 The Infoveave SQL functions accept three parameters: Date, Level, and Lag.

 • Level You specify the date granularity using Years, Quarters, Months, Weeks, or Days.
 These values are not case-sensitive.